CoinPaymentsNet/CoinPaymentsNET.github.io/openapi/paths/invoices/invoice-description.md

 to their clients to pay for goods and services in cryptocurrencies supported by the merchant's platform.

 Here are the steps for creating and paying an invoice using our payment system:
-1. input the product or service name, price, and any applicable discounts in the corresponding fields ( see request payload below ).
+1. input the product or service name, price, and any applicable discounts in the corresponding fields.
 2. specify how you want to send the invoice to the payer: either via email or by providing a link for them to access in their browser.

-**Note** To send the invoice via email, you must set the value of the `isEmailDelivery` field to "true" and populate the `emailAddress` field.
+**Note:** to send the invoice via email, you must set the value of the `isEmailDelivery` field to "true" and populate the `emailAddress` field.
 If you prefer to create the invoice and send the link manually through your preferred method, set the value of `isEmailDelivery` to "false" and leave the `emailAddress` field blank.

 3. upon accessing the invoice link, the payer can review the bill details and click on the payment button to proceed to the checkout page.